lukewaite/ringphp-guzzle-handler/README.md

 uses Guzzle as the transport.

 ### You've done wot mate?
-Yes - I built a transport for RingPHP (an older GuzzleZHttp project) that uses Guzzle 6 as the transport.
+Yes - I built a transport for RingPHP (an older GuzzleHttp project) that uses Guzzle 6 as the transport.

 ### Reasoning